 The BTCA training taught me about customer service, business ethics and how to rise above your competitors.
 As I learnt all these lessons, I started to apply them to my business.
 Now I have more customers than ever before.

-With you support we can provide training, loans and mentorship to more aspiring entrepreneurs like Matee
+With your support we can empower more young women like Matee